Noritate Side Effects

 Other dosage forms:

-As well as its needed effects, metronidazole topical (the active ingredient contained in Noritate) may cause unwanted side effects that require medical attention.
+Along with its needed effects, metronidazole topical (the active ingredient contained in Noritate) may cause some unwanted effects.
+Although not all of these side effects may occur, if they do occur they may need medical attention.

 For Healthcare Professionals